UofT-DSI/shell/04-instructors/lessons/inequity_slides.md

 - The system's intention was to lead a cultural genocide to assimilate Indigenous children

-- More than 130 schools were estabilshed with more than 150,000 Indigenous students attending
+- More than 130 schools were established with more than 150,000 Indigenous students attending

 - Children were forcibly removed from their families